 This ensures that the broker is the counterparty to the transactions of their clients.

-By having a dealing desk, this allows the forex broker to offer fixed spreads because they are able to control the prices they display to their clients.
+Having a dealing desk, allows the forex broker to offer fixed spreads because they are able to control the prices they display to their clients.

 What are the Advantages of Trading With Fixed Spreads?

 Fixed spreads have lower capital requirements, making them a more affordable option for traders who don’t have a large sum of money, to begin with.